 What is observability?

 Observability may seem a fancy term, and it certainly does come with a fair share of complexity.
-But its underlying goal is quite humble and straightforward: it wants to enable you to observe an IT system (for example, a web application, infrastructure, or services) and gain insight to its behavior, such as performance, error rates, hot spots of executed instructions in code, and more.
+But its underlying goal is quite humble and straightforward: It wants to enable you to observe an IT system (for example, a web application, infrastructure, or services) and gain insight into its behavior, such as performance, error rates, hot spots of executed instructions in code, and more.
 These observations and insights are all far beyond what classic logging typically provides.

-In addition to tracing, observability also defines two other key concepts, metrics and logs.
+In addition to tracing, observability also defines two other key concepts: Metrics and logs.

 What is OpenTelemetry?